withfriendsco/why-withfriends/src/posts/withfriends-in-2021.md

 ---
-title: We made it to 2021!
+title: Reflecting on a year of support for businesses and organizers
 author: Joe Ahearn
 date: 2021-01-07
-headerImage: ../images/membership.png
+headerImage: ../images/wf-2020-header.png
 ---

 As the Withfriends team celebrated at a safe distance, with team members now on